vrpT14s/medulla/docs/design.md

 ## Data Structure

-The shared memory structure will be organized as follows:
+The shared memory structure is organized as follows:

 ```python
 shared = {